Nepal PM Deuba visits temples in Varanasi | Entertainment

 Schoolchildren holding Indian and Nepalese flags greeted the prime minister at the airport.

-Later, the Nepalese PM visited Kal Bhairav and Kashi Vishwanath temples and paid obeisance there.
+Later, Deuba visited Kal Bhairav and Kashi Vishwanath temples and paid obeisance there.
 Deuba was accompanied by Adityanath.

-Amidst showering of flower petals and beats of 'Damru', various artistes performed traditional dances to welcome the prime minister.
+Amidst showering of flower petals and beats of 'damru', several artistes performed traditional dances to welcome the prime minister.

 Deuba and his wife performed 'rudrabhishek' -- a ritual to offer prayers to Lord Shiva -- at the Kashi Vishwanath temple and also watched a short-film showing the history of the Kashi Vishwanath Dham.